apache/incubator-graphar/README.rst

 Logical table of edges
 """"""""""""""""""""""""""

 For maintaining a type of edges (that with the same triplet of the source label, edge label, and destination label), a logical edge table is established.
-And in order to support quickly creating a graph from the graph storage file, the logical edge table could maintain the topology information in a way similar to CSR/CSC (learn more about `CSR/CSC <https://en.wikipedia.org/wiki/Sparse_matrix>`_), that is, the edges are ordered by the vertex id of source/destination.
-In this way, one offset table is required to store the start offset for each vertex's edges.
-And the edges with the same source/destination will be stored continuously in the logical table.
+And in order to support quickly creating a graph from the graph storage file, the logical edge table could maintain the topology information in a way similar to CSR/CSC (learn more about `CSR/CSC <https://en.wikipedia.org/wiki/Sparse_matrix>`_), that is, the edges are ordered by the vertex id of either source or destination.
+In this way, an offset table is required to store the start offset for each vertex's edges, and the edges with the same source/destination will be stored continuously in the logical table.

 Take the logical table for "person likes person" edges as an example, the logical edge table looks like: